MaxEdwards20/Project_2_F23/Report.md

 ## How to Run

 First, install the requirements using `pip install -r requirements.txt`.

-Then, run the `main.py` file.
-This will run the model and output the results to the console.
+### Run the ANN

-Next, run `python main.py`.
-This will run the model and output the results to the console.
+The ANN is in `ann.py` can be run by inputing `python ann.py`.
+This will run the training and output a model.
+If you would like to load the model and run it, you can change the variable `load` in `ann.py` to `True`, input the model you would like to run, and then run the file.

+### Run the Random Forest

+The random forest is in `random_forest.py` and can be run by inputing `python forest.py`.
+If you would like to load a model and run it, you can change the variable `load` in `forest.py` to `True`, add the filename you would like to read, and then run the python program.

 ## The Models